nstamatelopoulos/OCP-disconnected-wrapper/README.md

 - mirroring-workspace # Contains a sample **imageset-config.yaml** file and oc-mirror binary
 - registry-stuff # Its the registry folder as you can imagine from the name.
 Don't touch this directory except if you know what you are doing.
 - cluster # This is the installation directory of the cluster.

-**Note:** If one creates any other resources on the created VPC manually post the deployment these need to be deleted prior running the --destroy command, terraform knows only the components that are created during the installation of the mirror-registry.
-Not managed objects of terraform can cause issues when destroying the VPC.

 # Usefull Information